 Start by integrating vitamin C-rich foods into your diet.
 Foods high in vitamin C include oranges, strawberries, kiwi, guava, bell peppers, thyme, and broccoli.
 If considering supplements, discuss with your oncologist to determine the appropriate form and dosage.
 Monitoring and adjusting based on how your body responds is key.
 Complications or concerns should be immediately discussed with a healthcare provider.

-While fruits and vegetables are typically beneficial, it's essential for cancer patients to consume a balanced diet and be mindful of any dietary restrictions specific to their treatment plan.
+While fruits and vegetables are typically beneficial, cancer patients need to consume a balanced diet and be mindful of any dietary restrictions specific to their treatment plan.
 For instance, some cancer treatments may recommend a low-citrus diet.
 Always check with your healthcare provider before making significant changes to your diet or introducing high levels of specific nutrients.

 Yes, in some cases, vitamin C can interact with cancer treatments.
 High doses of vitamin C, especially when administered intravenously, can interfere with the effectiveness of certain chemotherapy drugs.
 It's crucial to communicate openly with your healthcare team about any supplements or vitamins you're considering, to ensure they fit safely into your overall treatment plan.